MVladislav/vm-docker-collection/__template/README.md

 ### create your `secrets`:

+> instead of openssl for password you can also use `pwgen -s 50 1`

 ```sh
 $openssl rand -base64 18 | docker secret create my_external_secret -
 $openssl rand -base64 18 > config/secrets/my_file_secret.txt